 - Epinephrine is the mainstay of anaphylaxis in allergic reaction treatment.
 Epinephrine is particularly important in cases of any airway edema, hypotension, or when multiple body systems are involved.
-Advanced age is not a contraindication to epinephrine. - If allergic reaction: - P If < 15 kg, EpiPen Jr - P If \geq 15 kg and \leq 30 kg, Adult EpiPen - If ≥ 30 kg, give both Adult EpiPen and EpiPen Jr - If patient develops wheezing, assist them with their prescribed metered dose inhaler. - If applicable, apply ice pack. - ♦ If symptoms persist, may repeat in 5 minutes.
+Advanced age is not a contraindication to epinephrine. - If allergic reaction: - P If < 15 kg, EpiPen Jr - P If ≥ 15 kg and ≤ 30 kg, Adult EpiPen - If \geq 30 kg, give both Adult EpiPen and EpiPen Jr - If symptoms persist, may repeat in 5 minutes. - If patient develops wheezing, assist them with their prescribed metered dose inhaler or - Albuterol 2.5 mg and Ipratropium 0.5 mg in nebulizer with O2 flowing at 8-10 LPM. - Albuterol may be repeated X 2. - If applicable, apply ice pack.